BTCPayServer is an open-source, self-hosted payment processor for Bitcoin and other cryptocurrencies.

 Point of sale app

-In layman words, BTCPay Server is a self-hosted and automated invoicing system.
+In layman's terms, BTCPay Server is a self-hosted and automated invoicing system.
 When checking out, the customer is presented with an invoice.
 Each time, a different address is tied to a particular invoice, so there is no address re-use.
 BTCPay follows the status of the invoice through the blockchain and informs a merchant when he can fulfill the order safely.

 The data is shared only between two parties - the buyer and a seller.
 Other payment processors share and collect user data with other parties, making it very hard to comply with privacy law regulations like GDPR.
 Each invoice in BTCPay has a different receiving address, which means there is no address re-use which improves privacy significantly.